ignasdamunskis/passive-events-support/README.md

 >
 > Consider marking your `touch` and `wheel` event listeners as `passive` to improve your page's scroll performance.

+### What's a `passive` option?

+According to [Official Documentation](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#parameters) a `passive` option is:

+> A boolean value that, if true, indicates that the function specified by listener will never call preventDefault().
+If a passive listener does call preventDefault(), the user agent will do nothing other than generate a console warning.

+### Why is it necessary?

+It is well docummented that:

+> According to the specification, the default value for the passive option is always false.
+However, this introduces the potential for event listeners handling certain touch events (among others) to block the browser's main thread while it is attempting to handle scrolling, resulting in possibly enormous reduction in performance during scroll handling.

+See [Improving scrolling performance with passive listeners](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener#improving_scrolling_performance_with_passive_listeners) to learn more.

+### The solution

 Making event listeners as `passive` manually could be a repetetive and time consuming experience.
-Also if caused by a 3rd party, modifying its' source code should never be an option!
+Also if caused by a 3rd party, modifying it's source code should never be an option!

-Here comes the **Passive Events Support**!
+Here comes the **Passive Events Support** package!
 This is the package that will help you debug the source, solve the issue, but also improve the performance.
 It is flexible and highly configurable package!

 ## How it works